drobertduke/gradle-dependency-lock-plugin/README.md

 ### Tasks Provided

-Command line overrides via `-PdependencyLock.override` or `-PdependencyLock.overrideFile` will apply.
+Command line overrides via `-PdependencyLock.override` or `-PdependencyLock.overrideFile` or `-PdependencyLock.overrideAndIgnoreTransitiveLocks` will apply.

 * generateLock - Generate a lock file into the build directory.
 Any existing `dependency.lock` file will be ignored.
 * updateLock - Update dependencies from the lock file into the build directory.
 By default, this task does the same thing as the `generateLock` task.
 This task also exposes an option `--dependencies` allowing the user to specify a comma-separated list, in the format `<group>:<artifact>`, of dependencies to update.